G-Andrew-N/county-gov-management/README.md

 # County Government Management System

-This is a mini web application designed for managing county government staff and their accounts.
+This is web application designed for managing nyandarua county government staff and their accounts.
 The application allows for admin and staff login capabilities, staff registration, and document uploads.

 ## Features